 Before embarking on any Money Pit remodeling tales of woe, I’d like to share a tale that had a happy ending (with apologies to Dr. Seuss for the title, even though the sheds in question are neither red nor blue.)

 This 8’x12’ shed came with the house and had been passed down as a “freebie” by at least two owners – perhaps more.
-Because whoever erected it failed to get any permits, it’s impossible to know when it was built.
+Because whoever erected it never bothered to get any permits, it’s impossible to know when it was built.
 1980s perhaps?

 These two shots of the interior give a pretty accurate idea of the condition.

 The interior ivy came mostly from the shed’s south side where it invaded my yard from the next door neighbor’s property.
 Notice that a prior owner didn’t even bother to remove the ivy in order to paint the entire shed green!
 Only the front and the north shed side were painted.